pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2a-onprem.md

 Installing IBM® Streams Runner for Apache Beam from an installation of IBM Streams involves extracting the Streams Runner toolkit and configuring environment variables.

 ## Before you start
-The on-premise installation of Streams Runner supports Apache Beam 2.4 applications, so your application must use the [version 2.4 Java API](https://beam.apache.org/documentation/sdks/javadoc/2.4.0/).
+The on-premises installation of Streams Runner supports Apache Beam 2.4 applications, so your application must use the [version 2.4 Java API](https://beam.apache.org/documentation/sdks/javadoc/2.4.0/).